Azure/nxtools/README.md

 ## Support

-This module is intended to provide guidelines / samples to help authors to create their own configurations and resource modules for use in custom Guest Configuration projects.
+This module is intended to provide guidelines / samples to help authors to create their own configurations and resource modules for use in custom Machine Configuration projects.

+Support is best effort via GitHub issues.
 If there are any questions and comments, we will try to get to them but may not be able to.

 ## Disclaimer